American Gold Eagle Values: How Much Are They Worth?

 American Gold Eagles are struck with exceptional precision and careful attention to detail.
 This has led to relatively few Gold Eagles escaping the mint with imperfections.

 Still, nobody is perfect—including the United States Mint.
 A few resultant varieties have therefore emerged among the American Gold Eagle coins.
 The bulk of these are known for the tenth-ounce $5 and quarter-ounce $10 series.
 Both share the 1999-W Uncirculated Strike Made from Unpolished Proof Dies variety.

 1999-W unfinished proof dies 1/10 oz American Gold Eagle.
 Image: USA CoinBook

-While the name is self-explanatory as to what this variety entails, what isn’t necessarily evident is how these coins are identified by collectors; the West Point Mint did not intentionally strike non-proof gold eagles in 1999, so any non-proof 1999 $5 or $10 gold eagle with a “W” mintmark can be attributed as having been struck by unpolished proof dies.
+While the name is self-explanatory as to what this variety entails, you might wonder how these coins are even identified by collectors.
+The West Point Mint did not intentionally strike non-proof Gold Eagles in 1999.
+So any non-proof 1999 $5 or $10 gold eagle with a “W” mintmark can be attributed as having been struck by unpolished proof dies.
 Numismatic experts believe about 14,500 of the tenth-ounce eagles were struck this way while 10,000 of the quarter-ounce eagles feature this variety.

 American Gold Eagle Values Today